LeoLovina/nodejs-test/README.md

 - callback functions are called when an asynchronous function returns its result.
 - event handling works on the observer pattern.
 The functions that listen to events act as Observers.

+All objects which emit events are the instances of events.EventEmitter.
 # Use ES6 imports
 ```
 Add { "type": "module" } in the nearest package.json